zhengda/callliwei/README.md

 #Dataset
 data/t9a.h2.csv is the newest dataset used in system.
-alternatively, you can fetch all dataset in json on /api/list
+Alternatively, you can fetch all dataset in json on /api/list
-data/README.md for more information.
+See data/README.md for more information.

 #System architecture
 ##database